yueyang0115/mini-amazon/daemon/README.md

 # Daemon

-This is the daemon who keep running in the background, and has no user interface.
+This is the amazonDaemon who keep running in the background, and has no user interface.
 It's mainly responsible for communicate with the world simulator, and it will share the same database with front-end amazon.

-You should run this daemon with the front-end amazon together(aka on the same machine).
+You should run this amazonDaemon with the front-end amazon together(aka on the same machine).

 ## If you want to purchase some items